caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 |Reboot the Raspberry for the changes to take effect|`sudo reboot`|

 ### Select the start URL for Chromium web browser:
-**NOTE:** You can also select the URL in the autostart file, but using the browser functionality is giving you a simpler access (no terminal) and you can check the result without rebooting
+**NOTE:** You can also select the URL in the autostart file, but using the browser functionality is giving you a simpler access (no terminal) and you can check the result without rebooting.

 |Description|Image/Command|
 |---|---|